 “I feel refreshed and I think I can end the championship on a high.
 I have two goals.
 Helping the team and Alonso in the fight for the Drivers' and Constructors' titles and the one of always finishing on the podium”.

-The Italian Grand Prix let a bitterness difficult to hide among the men of the Maranello team.
+The Italian Grand Prix left a bitterness that was difficult to hide among the men of the Maranello team.
 It was known since the eve that Michael Schumacher and Rubens Barrichello would not even be able to aim for the podium, but finishing out of the points is a difficult verdict to accept.
-No one is accusing and no one seeks excuses, but it is clear that once again this year, the tyres have had a decisive role in negative, just like in the past they were a winning weapon.
-The puncture in which Rubens Barrichello stumbled is a marginal episode, the truth is that after a few laps, when the F2005 was giving the impression of being able to at least attack the BAR-Honda of Takuma Satō and Jenson Button, the performance of the tyres has been progressively decreasing, leaving both drivers at the mercy of their rivals that have been able to make rather humiliating overtakes.
+No one is throwing accusations and no one is looking for excuses, but it is clear that once again this year, the tyres have had a decisive role in the negative, just like in the past they were a winning weapon.
+The puncture in which Rubens Barrichello stumbled is a marginal episode, the truth is that after a few laps, when the F2005 was giving the impression of being able to at least attack the BAR-Honda of Takuma Satō and Jenson Button, the performance of the tyres started progressively decreasing, leaving both drivers at the mercy of their rivals who were able to make rather humiliating overtakes.
 The Scuderia Ferrari engineers were aware of the situation.
 So Michael Schumacher does not despair for the goodbye, even arithmetic, to the possibility of defending the title:

 "I'm not surprised, the challenge was already finished before Monza for me.
-After the terrible practice of Istanbul, we were hoping to have done some steps forward.
+After the terrible performance in Istanbul, we were hoping to have taken some steps forward.
 Perhaps, we've made some progress, but not enough.
-A difficult, hilly race.
+A difficult, uphill race.
 I don't know what happened because I still didn't have the opportunity to examine the collected data.
-There probably won't be one only explanation, it's obvious however that the result is linked to these round and black things.
+There probably won't be only one explanation, it's obvious however that the result is linked to these round and black things.
 We've really been too slow".

 On the immediate and future prospects before the end of the World Championship, the German driver is more cautious than usual:

-"It's true that we're racing on my favorite track, at Spa, next Sunday.
+"It's true that we're racing on my favourite track, at Spa, next Sunday.
 But there is very little time and miracles do not happen by themselves.
 Maybe we'll have a little more hope in the next three races.
-I'm not demoralized, neither resigned.
+I'm not demoralised or resigned.
 You don't go far with resignation.
-Ferrari is working to get out of this difficult time, we thought we would be quicker to catch up, but we are suffering more than expected.
+Ferrari is working to get out of this difficult time, we thought we would be quicker in catching up, but we are suffering more than expected.
 For many years, we've been the winners and the others the losers.
-Now that Ferrari stayed further back, it would be wrong to lose the motivations that have always pushed us, it would be from sore losers.
-And we don't want to be them".
+Now that Ferrari stayed further back, it would be wrong to lose the motivations that have always pushed us, that would make us sore losers.
+And we don't want that".

-Even if the subject marginally interests him, Michael Schumacher comments the fight for the World Championship:
+Even if the subject marginally interests him, Michael Schumacher comments on the fight for the World Championship:

 Today, the personal questions do not worry the German driver.

-And the Scuderia Ferrari General Manager, Jean Todt, adds:
+And Scuderia Ferrari General Manager, Jean Todt, adds:

 "I could repeat the same analysis as after Istanbul, and nothing suggests that the situation will change next Sunday at Spa.
 I hope that the work with Bridgestone will however lead to some results in the final three races".